GoHypernet/hypernet-protocol/digital-payments.md

 with minimal user intervention.
 On the merchant side, adopters expect a similarly refined onboarding process.
 The Hypernet Protocol stack offers merchant developers a flexible platform that can adapt to the idiosyncratic requirements of their particular business, and tools to streamline software integration.
-Meeting these needs has led to the development light-weight developer abstraction layer and an accompanying user interfact compenent library.
-Developer's are isolated from the particulars of Layer 2 scaling protocols and are presented with a small set of function calls bundled together in an npm package that looks familiar to those who have used a traditional payment service provider SDK.
+Meeting these needs has led to the development light-weight developer abstraction layer and an accompanying user interface component library.
+Developers are isolated from the particulars of Layer 2 scaling protocols and are presented with a small set of function calls bundled together in an npm package that looks familiar to those who have used a traditional payment service provider SDK.